 In August 2013 the idea to build a CNC milling machine captivated me again.
 I just finished the first year of my bachelor in Industrial Design, so I was confident enough to start a build.
 The real difference between now and 5 years ago was, I learned to work with metal on manual milling machines and lathes and above all I had the right tools to design a machine.

 This Instructable will show you how I built my CNC milling machine.
 I know a lot of CNC dreamers do not have the knowledge or tools to build a full metal machine.
 I still think and hope this Instructable inspires you to make your own machine.
 I include all of the necessary steps I went through in designing and building this CNC milling machine.
-All of the drawings I used to build my machine will be available.

 It all started with a proper design, in my case a few sketches to get a good feeling for the dimensions and shape.
 Quickly after the sketching phase came the CAD model.
 I created my model in SolidWorks.
 If you plan to design your own machine I recommend a parametric CAD-modeling tool.
 Your machine will most likely have a lot of parts which have to fit together neatly, sometimes with some strange dimensions (for example pre-ordered parts).
 After all the parts were modeled, technical drawings were made.
 I used these drawings to machine all of the custom parts on the manual lathe and milling machine.